Configurations of an Articulated Arm and Singularities of Special Multi-Flags: Introduction and results

-More precisely, a special multi-flag can be considered as a generalization of the notion of Goursat flags and the fundamental result of \cite{Ad} and \cite{SY} is again obtained by Cartan prolongation (see also \cite{M2}).
-So, in this situation, we can also defined a "monster tower" by sucessive Cartan prolongations of $T\R^{m+1}$ (see for instance\cite{Ad}, \cite{SY}, \cite{CMH} or \cite{CH} ).
-On the other hand, we can construct a kinematic system, called articulated arm in \cite{SP}, and also called system of rigid bars in \cite{LR}.
-The configuration space ${\cal C}^k(m)$ of such a kinematic system is diffeomorphic to $\R^{m+1}\times ({\Sp}^m)^k$, and and this system is characterized by a distribution ${\cal D}_k$ which generates a special multi-flags of length $k$ (see section \ref{arm}). \\ On one hand, by Cartan prolongations, we have a tower of projective bundles: (see section \ref{projtower})
+A special multi-f\/lag can be considered as a~generalization of the notion of Goursat f\/lags and the fundamental result of~\cite{Ad2} and~\cite{SY} is again obtained by Cartan prolongation (see also~\cite{M2}).
+Consequently, in this situation, we can build a~monster tower by successive Cartan prolongations of~$T\mathbb{R}^{m+1}$ (see~\cite{Ad2, CH, CMH, SY}):